 Visit the Princely vineyards in September during harvest for the most atmospheric experience

-What is the best time of year to visit attractions in Liechtenstein?
+When is the best season to visit attractions in Liechtenstein?

 May-June for alpine flowers and mild hiking; December-March for skiing; August 15 for National Day; September for harvest and wine festival